MetPX/sarracenia/doc/UPGRADING.rst

 *CHANGE*: in each message the attribute name for the time the message was inserted
-          into the network is changed from msg.time, to msg.pubtime.
+          into the network is changed from msg.time, to msg.pubtime. change of msg.time value will trigger a deprecation warning to be logged.

 2.18.09b2
 ---------